Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Definable Order Lemma

 so indeed $u\bkleq v$. \end{proof}

 Before we proceed to the proof of Lemma~\ref{lem:comps-of-H}, we need one more claim about the relation between clusters and connected components of $H$.

-\begin{lemma} For each connected component $F$ of $H$, there is at most one cluster that has a nonempty intersection with $F$. \end{lemma} \begin{proof} It suffices to prove that any two social vertices $u,v\in F$ belong to the same cluster.
+\begin{lem} For each connected component $F$ of $H$, there is at most one cluster that has a nonempty intersection with $F$. \end{lem} \begin{proof} It suffices to prove that any two social vertices $u,v\in F$ belong to the same cluster.
 Let $Q$ be a path in $H$ with endpoints $u$ and $v$, and let $u=w_1,w_2,\ldots,w_p=v$ be the social vertices traversed by $Q$, in the order of traversal.
 For each $i\in [p]$, let $C^i$ be the component of the social graph $M$ such that $w_i\in U_{C^i}$, and let $w_i\in U_{c^i}$ for some $c^i\in C^i$.
 If $(c^i,c^{i+1})$ is a mixed pair, then $c^i$ and $c^{i+1}$ are adjacent in $M$, and consequently $C^i=C^{i+1}$.
 Otherwise, the infix of $Q$ between $w_i$ and $w_{i+1}$ is a solitary path that witnesses that $C^i$ and $C^{i+1}$ are close.
-Concluding, for each $i\in [p-1]$ we have that $C^i$ and $C^{i+1}$ are either close or equal, hence all the components $C^i$ for $i\in [p]$ belong to the same cluster. \end{proof}
+In conclusion, for each $i\in [p-1]$ we have shown that $C^i$ and $C^{i+1}$ are either close or equal, hence all the components $C^i$ for $i\in [p]$ belong to the same cluster. \end{proof}

-We can now use the interpretation given by Lemma~\ref{lem:cluster-order} together with local connections given by Lemma~\ref{lem:sol-to-social} to prove the conclusion of Lemma~\ref{lem:comps-of-H} for any component $F$ of $H$ that contains some social vertex.